-On June 2, 2017, the Company closed the sale to Fairfax of 5,000,000 Preferred Securities for C\$50 million.
+On June 2, 2017, the Company closed the sale to certain affiliates of Fairfax Financial Holdings Limited (collectively referred to as "Fairfax") of 5,000,000 Preferred Securities for C\$50 million.
 The Preferred Securities are repayable on demand upon a change of control of Westaim and the liability is recorded at the principal amount in the consolidated statements of financial position.
-The C\$ principal amount of the Preferred Securities was converted to US\$ at the period end exchange rate, resulting in a carrying amount of the Preferred Securities at June 30, 2021 of \$40.3 (December 31, 2020 - \$39.2).
+The C\$ principal amount of the Preferred Securities was converted to US\$ at the period end exchange rate, resulting in a carrying amount of the Preferred Securities at September 30, 2021 of \$39.5 (December 31, 2020 - \$39.2).
 See Note 6, Preferred Securities in the Notes to the Financial Statements.